 Tip #3: Build Relationships with Multiple Buyers

-To be fair, it’s been a bit of a roller coaster ride in the off-price retail market the last year and a half.
+To be fair, it’s been a bit of a roller coaster ride in the discount retail market the last year and a half.
 For some, it’s been great.
 For others, not so much, especially when you consider that debt burdens and operational inefficiency sank some of the largest players in the industry.

 The bankruptcies of 99 Cents Only and Big Lots, in particular, were most disruptive to the excess inventory landscape - and for two distinct reasons.
 For 99 Cents Only, they were one of the only major closeout buyers with a substantial refrigerated and frozen section.
 Big Lots was, for many companies, the #1 buyer of closeouts, reinforcing that having too many eggs in a single basket is both problematic and avoidable.